AustroMelee/Austros-ATLA-World/docs/frontend architecture.md

-# 🏗️ Frontend Architecture & Logic (2024 Refactor)
+# 🏗️ Frontend Architecture & Logic (2025 Matrix Update)

 The frontend is organized around a clear separation of concerns, with a central container managing state and data flow to presentational components.
-The search system is now fully client-side for maximum robustness and transparency.
+The search system is now fully client-side for maximum robustness and transparency. **NEW:** Added authentic Matrix-style digital rain background with glassmorphism card effects for a cyberpunk terminal aesthetic.

 ---